 - “Vitamin-enriched foods” – these are fractionated, synthetic, and unbalanced vitamins, toxic to liver and kidneys

-- Excessive consumption of carbonated H2O such as La Croix.
+- Excessive consumption of carbonated waters such as La Croix.
 Actual mineral water, such as Pellegrino, is a better choice.
+The acidic nature of these drinks can erode tooth enamel, and negatively affects the pH in your gut.
+Never drink from aluminum cans.

 - Alfalfa sprouts, which are high in aflatoxins.
 Other sprouts are good (radish, mung bean, sunflower, etc.)